Information for Potential Atla Board of Directors Candidates

 - Other qualities, competencies, and responsibilities as outlined in the Board Policy Manual, Appendix BP 10.

-Once the Board has approved the slate, the Director of Member Programs will as each nominee to supply biographical information along with a brief statement addressing the following three questions.
-Each candidate should address each question in a statement no more than 500 words long.
+Once the Board has approved the slate, the Director of Member Programs will as each nominee to supply the following information that will be included on the ballot and communicated to all members:

 The Tellers Committee is made up of Atla Individual Members to count the Board election votes.